 Use a certificate from well-known Certificate Authority (CA) to secure OMS-Agent communication and console access to take advantage of the well-known trusted certificates with different expiry and key size.

-An Oracle wallet is a password-protected container used to store authentication and signing credentials, including private keys, certificates, and trusted certificates needed by SSL.
+Oracle has introduced the concept of a wallet, which is a password-protected container used to store authentication and signing credentials, including private keys, certificates, and trusted certificates needed by SSL.

-To secure the console using a custom certificate authority, you must create a wallet location and secure the console against that wallet location.
+To secure the console using a custom certificate authority, you need to create a wallet location and secure the console against that wallet location.
 For more information on creating a wallet, see the Oracle Fusion Middleware Administrator's Guide.

-The following example shows how to create a self-signed certificate that can be used in secure communication with Oracle Enterprise Manager.
+The following example shows you how to create and add a certificate to an Oracle wallet.

 Create the wallet container: